MundoDele Spanish Grammar

 Si no hubiéramos perdido el tren, ahora estaríamos allí.
 If we had not missed the train, we would be there now. hubiéramos perdido estaríamos

-Why si does not use the present subjunctive in normal if clauses
+Why normal si clauses do not use the present subjunctive

 A common learner mistake is to use the present subjunctive after si in normal conditional sentences.
 Standard Spanish normally uses the present indicative for real conditions.